-This Memorial Day weekend, I’ve been poking around Robert Caro’s new book, Working.
-In the introduction, I came across an interesting anecdote and a phrase I took a shining to.
+In the introduction of Robert Caro’s book, Working, I came across an interesting anecdote and a phrase I took a shining to.

 Caro (pictured above as a young man) talks about his Princeton days when he was taking a Creative Writing course with the literary critic and professor R. P. Blackmur.
 Here’s Caro: